mikeprivette/DNS-Inpsector/README.md

 You can also adjust the delay between DNS queries by setting `query_delay` under the `[Settings]` section of `config.ini`.

+To perform a more thorough subdomain search, specify a wordlist file with the `wordlist_file` option under `[Subdomains]`.
+Each line in the file should contain a subdomain prefix.

 The script will display DNS records and a brief summary of the findings.
 The summary includes totals for each record type and how many subdomains were discovered.